turingschool/curriculum/source/topics/debugging/debugger.markdown

 #### `continue`

 Say you figure out the issue and you're ready to finish the request.
-Just issue the `continue` instruction and execution will keep running from wherever it paused.
+Enter `continue` and execution will keep running from wherever it paused.

 #### `quit`